metio/terraform-provider-k8s/docs/data-sources/apiextensions_crossplane_io_composition_revision_v1beta1_manifest.md

 page_title: "k8s_apiextensions_crossplane_io_composition_revision_v1beta1_manifest Data Source - terraform-provider-k8s"
 subcategory: "apiextensions.crossplane.io"
 description: |-
-  A CompositionRevision represents a revision in time of a Composition.Revisions are created by Crossplane; they should be treated as immutable.
+  A CompositionRevision represents a revision of a Composition.
+Crossplanecreates new revisions when there are changes to the Composition.Crossplane creates and manages CompositionRevisions.
+Don't directly editCompositionRevisions.
 ---

 # k8s_apiextensions_crossplane_io_composition_revision_v1beta1_manifest (Data Source)

-A CompositionRevision represents a revision in time of a Composition.Revisions are created by Crossplane; they should be treated as immutable.
+A CompositionRevision represents a revision of a Composition.
+Crossplanecreates new revisions when there are changes to the Composition.Crossplane creates and manages CompositionRevisions.
+Don't directly editCompositionRevisions.

 ## Example Usage